dojohouse/ongaku/README.md

 Personal Vinyl Record Player  :notes:
 - Generate your own Music Cards and listen with a simple tap!
-- Every Music Card is linked to a Spotify song, playlist, or album
+- Every Music Card (NFC Tag) is linked to a Spotify song, playlist, or album
-  - With QR technology or NFC Tags

 *Inspired* by [Spotify Vinyl Emulator](https://www.hackster.io/mark-hank/sonos-spotify-vinyl-emulator-3be63d)

+## How it works?

 ![ongaku-play](./docs/ongaku-play.png)

-#### Notes
+1. A Music Card is pretty much a NFC Tag
-- Use a NFC writer to save `url` in NFC cards
+   - NFC Reader scans the Music Card to read NFC UID
-- Use a QR generator to create a QR code with `url` information
-- Tag Entries are created in the `/server/data/tags.json`
-  - Edit Tag Entries through the web interface
+2. With the NFC UID, it makes an API call to the server to see what music to play
+3. Server will look for the `music_id` and `platform` for the associated NFC UID (tag_id)
+4. Based off the platform, it will make an API call to the associated platform API

 ## Server